 Before diving into the options, it’s important to assess your financial needs.
 Ask yourself:

-Once you have clarity on these questions, you can explore the funding options that align with your vision.
+Once you have clarity on these questions, you can explore the funding options available to early-stage startups.

 Bootstrapping involves using your personal savings or revenue generated by your business to fund operations.
 Many successful startups, including Mailchimp and Basecamp, began as bootstrapped ventures.